Skip to main content

 About me

-I obtained my PhD in 2018 with the dissertation The Practice of Listening – Citizen Dialogue, Not-knowing and Displacements, in which I explore the political dimensions of listening in relation to co-creative urban planning processes.
-The dissertation, written as an autoethnography, critically examines the increasing interest in citizen dialogues.
-I argue for the importance of not only seeking answers to predefined questions but also making space for, and remaining within, states of not-knowing—in frictions and ambiguities—so that more judicious and reflective decisions may be reached over time.
+My research interests revolve around questions of knowledge, collective work and decision-making processes, asymmetric power relations, and the epistemological boundaries of knowing.
+I obtained my PhD in 2018 with the dissertationThe Practice of Listening – Citizen Dialogue, Not-Knowing and Displacements, in which I explore the political dimensions of listening within co-creative urban planning processes.
+Using an autoethnographic approach, I examine the growing interest in citizen dialogues and argue for the importance of not only seeking answers to predefined questions but also making space for, and remaining within, states of not-knowing—in frictions and ambiguities—so that more judicious and reflective decisions may be reached over time.

 Ethical Dilemmas and Practical, Situated Knowledge

 In my research, I am interested in exploring practical, embodied, and sensory based knowledge in relation to the complex challenges faced in spatial planning.
 This is a kind of knowledge that cannot be codified into manuals, but concerns the handling of ambiguous, hard-to-assess situations that deviate from habitual patterns.
-These are often uneasy, friction-laden situations that manifest physically in the body, a form of knowledge is closely related to phronesis, the Aristotelian concept of practical wisdom.
+These are often uneasy, friction-laden situations that manifest physically in the body, a form of knowledge is closely related tophronesis, the Aristotelian concept of practical wisdom.

 The relationship between art and urban planning